AlanFoster/analytics-query-language/readme.md

 # Language Plugins

+**Note** This repository is definitely not production ready, it is purely a proof of concept.

 This repository represents a spike into writing language plugins for vscode / monaco, using a simple SQL-like language AQL (Analytics Query Language) as the proof of concept language.